 The 19th Century theme park, Tivoli Gardens, offers a range of rides, attractions, and entertainment options for visitors of all ages.
 We out of time, so had to make do with a glimpse over the fence and a couple of photos from the exterior.

-The park is open daily from 11 am until at least 10 pm, longer at weekends and during the summer.
-There are a range of entrance fees, but the basic pass, just to get into the park, starts at 155 DKK (around £18) or 419 DKK (around £48) including rides.
+When open, the park is open daily from 11 am until at least 10 pm, longer at weekends and during the summer.
+The park closes between September and Easter, reopening briefly around Halloween and Christmas.
+There are a range of entrance fees, but the basic pass, just to get into the park, starts at 150 DKK (around £17) rising to 250 DKK (around £29) in peak season.
+A ticket including ride pass will set you back between 419 DKK and 499 DKK (around £48 to £57).

 No 9 – Visit Kronborg Castle, setting for Shakespeare’s Hamlet